In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Thanks to its lanyard accessory, the Baby Buddha takes a hands-free approach.
-However, some users find the overall system slightly bulky, particularly with the dangling bottles and tubes.
-Although it provides hands-free operation, you might need to pay more attention to avoid tangles when multitasking during your pumping sessions, and you'll need to purchase a pumping bra to help keep it in place.
-But we think it's a minor trade-off for the added convenience of hands-free pumping with this contender.
+Thanks to its lanyard, the Baby Buddha is also hands-free.
+However, some users find the system to be clunky, given the dangling bottles and tubes.
+Although it is hands-free, you need to pay attention to avoid tangles when multitasking during pumping sessions, and you'll need a pumping bra to hold the collection bottles in place.
+We think these are minor trade-offs for the added convenience of hands-free pumping.
+It is important to note that while it is hands-free, it is not discreet like the Elvie or Momcozy.

 The Spectra S1 Plus has a rechargeable battery and can fit in a dedicated breast pump bag for easy access to pumping supplies.